sadhu-sanjay/airtable-maps/README.md

-Visualize upto 50k your airtable records in google maps.
+##A production application used search and explore airtable records on Google maps.

-A production application used search and explore airtable records on Google maps.
+#Visualize upto 50k your airtable records in google maps.

 ![Place Detail](https://github.com/sadhu-sanjay/airtable-maps/assets/10679621/135fc8c8-a02a-40c4-aca3-45a70113638d)